NAME AND DOMICILE

 - A record of the General Meeting is kept by the Secretary or by a person designated by the Chair of the General Meeting.
 The records of the General Meeting are approved at the same or the subsequent General Meeting and as testimony of approval signed by the President and the Secretary of the Society.

 - The financial year of the Society is equal to the calendar year.
 Each year, at least one General Meeting is held and within 13 months of the end of the financial year, unless this period is extended by the General Meeting.
 At this General Meeting, the board brings its annual report on the current affairs of the Society and the policies adopted by the board.
 The board also presents the balance of accounts and a summary of expenditures and receipts with appropriate justification for approval by the General Meeting.
 The annual financial report of the board must be signed by all members of the board and failure of a board member to sign this report must be noted and reasons must be stated.

-- The annual financial report submitted to the General Meeting must either be accompanied by a declaration of accuracy from an accountant as stipulated in Article 2:393 part 1 of the Civil Code (The Netherlands) or a committee of at least two members that are not sitting in the board must be appointed annually by the General Meeting to verify the financial statement.
+- The annual financial report submitted to the General Meeting must either be accompanied by a declaration of accuracy from an accountant as stipulated in Article 2:393 part 1 of the Civil Code (The Netherlands) or an audit committee of at least two members that are not sitting in the board must be appointed annually by the General Meeting to verify the financial statement.